UKCloud/documentation/articles/vmware/vmw-how-zerto-migrate-between-regions.md

 For more information, see [*How to create a virtual protection group*](vmw-how-zerto-create-vpg.md) (this article is the same for failovers and migrations).

+> [!TIP]
+> For migration between regions, use the Migration to the Cloud 1 Day Retention service profile.

 ## Perform a test migration

 After you create your VPG, we recommend that you perform a test migration to confirm that your VMs will be recovered correctly when you do the real migration.